gyss/cubelizr/README.md

 If you notice that the animation is not working correctly make sure javascript is not crashing.
 Open the console of your browser and refresh the page.

+If nothing else works, just open a ticket and we will solve it as soon as possible.